 In simple terms, triaging means sorting and prioritizing issues as they come in, so the most critical ones get immediate attention.
 This helped streamline the flow of work.
 Triaging also meant that engineers were no longer bombarded by random Slack messages.
 Instead, issues were funneled into a more organized system.

 Change is usually uncomfortable.
-But the team quickly caught up to speed.
+But the teams quickly caught up to speed.
 I like to think the reason for it were 3 things magically mixed together:

 - excellent PMs who cared about productivity